 The Group has been awarded a grant of up to £4,178,000 by the Department of Business, Energy & Industrial Strategy (BEIS) to build an industrial-scale Carbon Capture & Utilisation, Demonstration Plant at its Winnington site.
 The grant is subject to a series of conditions.
-During the year the Group received instalments of the grant amounting to £1,871,000, and a further £1,253,000 was receivable and is included within other receivables.
+During the year the Group received instalments of the grant amounting to £623,000.